dedis/popstellar/README.md

   The fields concatenated are all in their received representation, e.g. `message_id` will be the hash of the concatenation of the two field `data` and
                                                                         `signature` both encoded in base 64 because we receive them encoded.
 * For the signature, we exclusively use the unencoded representation.

-### test
-This package contains, as its name says it, the unit tests.

 ## Back-end components
 ### Dependencies